isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-a-concrete-driveway/index.md

 This is a one-part water-based epoxy which is ideal for concrete horizontal floors and driveways.

 It features a high-performance formula capable of resisting hot tire residue, fading, peeling, and cracking, making an ideal choice for your concrete drive close.
-This unit offers you the best value for money, thanks to its wide range of internal and external applications such as [masonry, porous concrete](https://heatisland.lbl. gov/coolscience/cool-pavements), and other horizontal surfaces such as porches, pool decks, and basements.
+This unit offers you the best value for money, thanks to its wide range of internal and external applications such as [masonry, porous concrete](https://heatisland.lbl.gov/coolscience/cool-pavements),and other horizontal surfaces such as porches, pool decks, and basements.

 One gallon of paint gives you a coverage of 100 square feet.